 These are special Spell Cards that can be activated during any Phase of your turn, not just your Main Phase.
-You can also activate them during your opponent's turn if you Set the card face-down first, but then you cannot activate the card in the same turn you Set it. < Trap Cards
+You can also activate them during your opponent's turn if you Set the card face-down first, but then you cannot activate the card in the same turn you Set it.
+22

-Trap Cards will help you out with different effects, just like Spell Cards.
+<Cards Trap Cards will help you out with different effects, just like Spell Cards.
 The big difference between them is that you can activate Trap Cards during your opponent's turn.
 Many Spell Cards have effects useful for offense, but Trap Cards have the ability to surprise the opponent by disrupting their attacks and strategies.
 Using Trap Cards can sometimes be tricky, since your opponent might have to do certain things before you can unleash them.
 Normal Trap Cards Before you can activate a Trap Card, you must Set it on the field first.
 You cannot activate a Trap in the same turn that you Set it, but you can activate it at any time after that-starting from the beginning of the next turn.
 Normal Trap Cards have single-use effects and once their effects are resolved, they will be sent to the Graveyard, just like Normal Spell Cards.
 They are also similar to Normal Spell Cards because once activated, their effects are not likely to be stopped.
-However, your opponent can destroy your face-down Trap Cards on the turn they were Set, or before them is right to activate them.
+However, your opponent can destroy your face-down Trap Cards on the turn they were Set, or before the time is right to activate them.
 Because of this, you must be smart about how you use your Trap Cards.
 Continuous Trap Cards

+Just like Continuous Spell Cards, Continuous Trap Cards remain on the field once they are activated and their effects continue while they are face-up on the field.
+Some Continuous Trap Cards have abilities similar to the Ignition Effects or Trieger Effects that can be found on Effect Monster Cards.
 Continuous Trap Cards can have effects that limit your opponent's options, or that slowly damage your opponent's Life Points.
 Counter Trap Cards

 These Trap Cards are normally activated in response to the activation of other cards, and may have abilities like negating the effects of those cards.
-These types of Traps are effective against Normal Spell Cards or Normal Trap Cards, which are otherwise hard to stop, however many Counter Trap Cards require a cost to activate them ■ The Difference Between Set Spell Cards and Set Trap Cards Spell Cards can be Set face-down on the field like Trap Cards.
+These types of Traps are effective against Normal Spell Cards or Normal Trap Cards, which are otherwise hard to stop, however many Counter Trap Cards require a cost to activate them \blacksquare The Difference Between Set Spell Cards and Set Trap Cards Spell Cards can be Set face-down on the field like Trap Cards.
 However, the rules for the two types of cards are different.
 Spell Cards can be activated during the Main Phases even in the same turn that you Set them (except for Quick-Play Spell Cards).
 Setting them does not allow you to use them on your opponent's turn; they still can only be activated during your Main Phase.
 You can Set a Spell Card face-down on the field to bluff your opponent into thinking you have a powerful Trap.
-How to play Let the Duel Begin!
+24 How to play Let the Duel Begin!